Predicated Diffusion: Predicate Logic-Based Attention Guidance for Text-to-Image Diffusion Models: Method

-For simplicity, we will treat italicized nouns and adjectives as predicates.
-Specifically, we will use $\prop{Dog}(x)$ to represent ``$x$ is a dog'' rather than $P(x)$.
-A text prompt ``There is a dog'' is represented by the proposition $\exists x.\,\prop{Dog}(x)$.
+\paragraph{Predicated Diffusion} For simplicity, we will treat italicized words as predicates.
+For instance, we will use $\prop{Dog}(x)$ to represent the statement ``$x$ is a dog'' rather than $P(x)$.
+We represent the prompt ``There is a dog'' by the proposition $\exists x.\,\prop{Dog}(x)$.
 Then, we expect that $1-\prod_i (1-\att{\prop{Dog}}[i])=1$.
 To encourage this, we consider its negative logarithm,

-and adopt it as the loss function, making the intensity of at least one pixel approach 1.
+and adopt it as the loss function.
+Minimizing it makes the intensity of at least one pixel approach 1, ensuring the existence of a dog.
 This loss function is inspired by the negative log-likelihood for Bernoulli random variables.
-Moving forward, we will denote the loss function resulting from the proposition $R$ by $\mathcal L[R]$.
-We provide an overview of prompts and their corresponding loss functions in Table~\ref{tab:logic_loss}.